gangfunction/SideProjects/README.md

 # SideProjects
 ## Contents

-### Purposes: for training basics of java and javascripts and getting some wisdoms
+### Purposes: for training basics of java and getting some wisdom.
 #### Languages: java, javascripts
 ##### StartDate: 23rd of Nov, 2022
 ##### EndDate: